EmemSamuelBS/Invest-flow-fintech-data-driven-insights/README.md

 Key Insights: Provided a clear overview of the investor behavior trends, highlighting the causes of churn.

-# Actionable Recommendations: Suggested strategies to improve engagement, such as personalized alerts for at-risk users and targeted retention campaigns.
+# Actionable Recommendations:

+Suggested strategies to impro
+ve engagement, such as personalized alerts for at-risk users and targeted retention campaigns.

 Engaging Data Storytelling: The report was designed to make the data easy to understand, with real-world examples and clear visuals that resonated with stakeholders